rosetta-labs-erb/authority-boundary-ledger/index.md

 4. #### **Standardized Capability Metadata (Interoperability)**

 For this pattern to scale across ecosystems, tools need a shared way to declare required authority.
-One possible approach is a lightweight metadata extension (e.g., `x-governance-capacity`) compatible with OpenAPI.
+One possible approach is a lightweight metadata extension (e.g., `x-governance-authority`) compatible with OpenAPI.

 This would allow agents to automatically understand the authority requirements of tools they encounter, enabling safe interoperability without hard‑coded assumptions.